 We hope you'll find answers to your questions here!
 Please also check out the extensive tooltips spread throughout this site (for helpful info, just hover your mouse pointer over any "i" in a circle).
+If you're just getting started, read the LBT Quick Start Guide and/or the LBT Embodied Carbon Quick Start Guide to review the first data fields you'll need to fill.
+You can also watch a recording of I2SL's February 2024 webinar on the Energy Score and LBT here.

 How do I import energy usage data from Portfolio Manager to LBT?